Francescde/ApiMovieIMDB/README.md

 - **Utilize Dask for Parallel Reading:**
    Explore the capabilities of Dask to introduce parallelization into the reading process.
 Dask is well-suited for handling larger-than-memory computations and can distribute the load across multiple cores, leading to faster data loading times.

+Note that while optimizing data loading efficiency is a valuable goal, it's important to note that the data loading process currently represents only 22% of the total computation time (157.840 / 705.030).
+In contrast, data insertion accounts for a more significant portion, constituting 68% of the overall time (482.744 / 705.030).
+Hence, efforts to enhance efficiency will primarily focus on optimizing the data insertion process to achieve substantial improvements in performance.

 ## 5. **Reschedule Data Loading:**
    According to the IMDb [Description](https://developer.imdb.com/non-commercial-datasets/), data is updated every day.
 As the data-loader is built in a way that each execution replaces the old data with the new one, scheduling a reload could be really useful.